NextNC/nestjs-next-guard/README.md

 1. Improve documentation
 2. Add some tests using Jest and supertest
-3. Add support do many to many relationships between models
+3. Add full support do many to many relationships between models (it doesn't alow having array of ids as relationships)
 4. Build Policy Based Guard

 <!-- See [Contributing](CONTRIBUTING.md). -->